ASinanSaglam/WESTPA_Workshop_2018_Saglam/README.md

 ```
 where X is the number of cores you want WESTPA to use.
 This took about 15 minutes on 4 cores for me on a Xeon @3.5GHz.
 Some of the analysis will expect 100 iterations, you might have to adjust the notebook if you run less and decide to use your own data.
 The analysis/pre-prepped_results folder contains all the files you will need for analysis in case something goes wrong with the simulation or if you just want to see the analysis.

+Optional note for 2018 workshop attendees: If you are coming to the 2018 WESTPA workshop and interested in systems biology, you will have temporary access to the [H2P cluster](https://crc.pitt.edu/h2p) for the workshop simulations.
+You can follow almost the same instructions up to this point in the cluster.
+To run the simulation, just edit env.sh to uncomment the two variable definitions SCRATCH and make sure WEST_PYTHON points directly to the Anaconda python you installed.
+Once that is done you can simply submit the job with ```sbatch run_H2P.sh``` to run the simulation on a single node with 48 cores.
+For non-attendees this is also a sample submittion script for single node jobs.
+Note, to make use of multi-node simulations, you will have to use other work managers.
+Please visit [the WESTPA wiki](https://github.com/westpa/westpa/wiki/Running-WESTPA-in-a-multi-node-environment) for more information.

 6. Once the simulation is complete, navigate to the analysis folder and run all of the analysis on either the master h5 file you generated (../west.h5) or the pre-calculated one I provide (pre-prepped_results/west.h5)
 ```
 cd analysis